The Best Vegan-Friendly Cities in Europe

 NUMBER OF VEG-FRIENDLY EATERIES: 101

-Spain isn’t the easiest place in the world to not eat meat, but Barcelona is so keen to be welcoming it declared itself ‘veg-friendly, friend of vegan and vegetarian culture’ in March this year.
+Spain isn’t the easiest place in the world to not eat meat, but Barcelona is so keen to be welcoming it declared itself ‘veg-friendly, friend of vegan and vegetarian culture’ in March 2017.
 City Hall even produced its own vegetarian guide to the city and has encouraged its residents to try out meat-free Mondays.
 Like most places you’ll find a mix of simple veg-friendly places and purely vegan restaurants like BioBento and the appropriately-named Veggie Garden.
+Cake lovers should not miss the Santoni Cafeteria, which serves vegan pizza, vegan muffins, and vegan croissants, among other tempting treats.

 NUMBER OF VEG-FRIENDLY EATERIES: 121